elastic/connectors-ruby/docs/DEVELOPING.md

 ### Code Organization

-Each connector has its own dedicated directory under `lib/connectors_sdk`.
-Connectors are hierarchical, so you may find that much of the underlying code for any given connector lives in `lib/connectors_sdk/base/**/*.rb`, rather than in the specific connector's implementation.
+Each connector has its own dedicated directory under `lib/connectors`.
+Connectors are hierarchical, so you may find that much of the underlying code for any given connector lives in `lib/connectors/base/**/*.rb`, rather than in the specific connector's implementation.

-Shared utilities, constants, error classes, etc live under `lib/connectors_shared`.
+Shared utilities, constants, error classes, etc live under `lib/utility`.

-The connectors server and its helpers live under `lib/app` and `lib/connectors_app`, respectively.
+The connectors server and its helpers live under `lib/app`.

 Finally, you may notice a `lib/stubs` directory.
 This is a holdover from migrating from Enterprise Search's monolithic codebase, and these files should eventually be refactored away.